jakeogh/gpgmda/README.md

 # DESCRIPTION:
 -------------------------
+**gpgmda is a Mail Delivery Agent ([MDA](https://en.wikipedia.org/wiki/Mail_delivery_agent)) for postfix.**

+**gpgmda is a MDA which encrypts incoming and outgoing messages with a public key.**

+It's intended to be used with [gpgmda-client](https://github.com/jakeogh/gpgmda-client).

-**This is the MDR that I use with [gpgmda-client](https://github.com/jakeogh/gpgmda-client).
-This Mail Delivery Agent ([MDA](https://en.wikipedia.org/wiki/Mail_delivery_agent)) is the result of google changing gmail TOS to "officially" read my/your/all mail.
-Good luck trying to find the original announcement... it's circa 2012.
-Please send it to me if you do.
-This code acts as a postfix MDA and saves incoming and outgoing messages on the mail server encrypted with your public key.**
+gpgmda is the result of google changing gmail TOS to read my/your/all mail.
+I wish I could find the original announcement... it's circa 2012.

+# Important Notes:

 - Google is skynet.